How to Care for African Print Fabrics

 How to African Wash Wax Print Fabrics

 Most of the African clothing on our website are made from 100% cotton.
 Outfits made from such fabrics have a tendency to shrink depending on how it is cared for.
 We advise that you follow the recommended care instructions in order to get the best out of your unique African clothes.
+Its always best to dryclean your ankara wax garments, but if you don't have access to a drycleaner, you can wash your garments using the following steps:

 - Avoid the spin cycle